covalenthq/covalent-docs/content/en/docs/project-showcase/dex/on-spiritswap-docs.md

 # Covalent

 [Covalent](https://www.covalenthq.com/?utm_source=spiritswap&utm_medium=partner-docs) provides a unified API to bring full transparency and visibility to assets across all blockchains.
-The Covalent API is used to power the [SpiritSwap analytics dashboard](https://info.spiritswap.finance/).
+The Covalent API is used to power parts of the [SpiritSwap analytics dashboard](https://info.spiritswap.finance/).

 To get started, sign up for a [**Covalent API Key**](https://www.covalenthq.com/platform/?utm_source=cronos&utm_medium=partner-docs).